|

 Burgess of

-Glasgow, and a
+Glasgow, a

 Member of the